JakubReha/LightGCN-PyTorch/README.md

 ## COMP 4222 Group 4
+The project explores using the [LightGCN](https://arxiv.org/abs/2002.02126) model for movie recommendation.
+The repository was forked from [here](https://github.com/gusye1234/LightGCN-PyTorch).

 ### Dataset
-We are using the Movie Lens Small Dataset.
+Specifically, we are using the Movie Lens Small Dataset.
 This dataset is retrived from <https://grouplens.org/datasets/movielens/> and is preprocessed with the file `ml-latest-small.py`.

 ### Experiments
-We modified the original lightGCN to incorporate the movies' rating by the users, as well as the movies' genre.
+We modified the original LightGCN to incorporate the movies' rating by the users, as well as the movies' genre.
 We call this new model "Modified LightGCN".
 We also implemented a few baselines (SVD, SVDpp and KNN) taking into account the movie ratings.
 The baselines selected for experiment include KNN-based models with different similarity measures (Cosine Similarity, Pearson Similarity, Pearson-Baseline, and Mean Squared Difference), SVD and SVDpp.
 We perform experiments comparing the original LightGCN, Modified LightGCN and baselines on the prediction task of Movie Lens Dataset.